MuhammadTalha1404/Library-Management-System-SCD/README.md

-# 📚 Library Management System (Tkinter Version)
+**Library Management System (Tkinter Version)**

-This is a desktop-based Library Management System built using **Python, Tkinter**, and **Object-Oriented Programming (OOP)** principles.
+A desktop-based Library Management System built using Python, Tkinter, and solid Object-Oriented Programming (OOP) principles.

-## ✅ Features
+**Features**

-- Add, remove, lend, and return books
+Here’s your feature list as clean bullet points:

-- Search books by author (using generators)
+• Add, remove, lend, and return books
-- eBook support with download size
+• Search books by author using generator functions
-- GUI built using Tkinter
+• Support for eBooks with file size tracking
-- Custom exceptions and iterators
+• Interface built with Tkinter for easy interaction
-- Fully modular and clean architecture
+• Custom exceptions and iterators to keep logic organized
-- Download size field is disabled unless "eBook" is checked and accepts only numeric input
+• Modular, well-structured codebase

-## 🛠 Technologies Used
+• File size input is only active when "eBook" is selected and accepts numeric input only

-- Python 3.x
+**Technologies Used**
-- Tkinter (built-in GUI library)
+• Python 3.x

-## 📁 Project Structure
+• Tkinter (Python’s built-in GUI toolkit)